July 7, 2024 lavender care secrets

 Using Lavender

 Lavender is incredibly versatile.
-And once it’s thriving it’s not just a garden showpiece.
-These are some popular ways to use your harvested lavender:
+And once it’s thriving it’s not just a beautiful plant in your garden.
+These are a few popular ways to use your harvested lavender:

 • Culinary: Add dried buds to baked goods, teas or even as a seasoning for meats.
 You can even make lavender lemonade.